 The Capybara is the world’s largest rodent and is native to Bolivia.
 It looks like a giant sized guinea pig.
 Every lent in Bolivia, tonnes of capybara is eaten.

-When speaking about the weather in Bolivia, one typically refers only to two seasons, the rainy one and the wet one.
-The wet season roughly runs from November to March , and the dry season runs from May to October.
+When speaking about the climate in Bolivia, one typically refers only to two seasons, the rainy one and the wet one.
+The wet season roughly runs from November to March, and the dry season runs from May to October.

 Bolivia’s weather differs greatly depending on the altitude of the region, as most of the country is situated at a high elevation, temperatures vary from hot and humid during daytime, to freezing cold at night.

 Bolivia has a great potential as a tourist attraction, due to its diverse culture, geographic regions, rich history and food.
-And with the government pushing hundreds of millions of dollars into the infrastructure of the country, one day , Bolivia will be one of the most visited countries, not only in South America, but in the world.
+And with the government pushing hundreds of millions of dollars into the infrastructure of the country, one day, Bolivia could be one of the most visited countries in South America.

-Bolivia was named after Venezuela’s General, Simon Bolivar, who helped free Bolivia and other South America from the clutches of Spanish rule.
+Bolivia was named after Venezuela’s independence fighter Simon Bolivar, who helped free Bolivia and other South America countries from the clutches of Spanish rule.

 Although Bolivia has no coast, it still has a big navy.
 The Bolivian Navy is a branch of the Bolivian Armed Forces.
 There is a compulsory military service for all Bolivian citizens.

 Bolivia is the poorest country in South America.
 Most of the people here are farmers, or work on farms.

 Inequality in Bolivia is very high, as there are some very rich people, while the majority of the country is extremely poor.